GMOD/sars-cov-2-jbrowse/README.md

 This repo contains the configuration files for a SARS-CoV-2 JBrowse instance with several tracks as well as a Dockerfile for running that instance.
-A running version of that intance is at
+A running version of that instance is at

   http://covid19.jbrowse.org/